nchin212/fotmob_analysis/README.md

 ## Problem Definition

-- Use regression models to predict a football player's market value based on their season statistics
+- Use regression models to predict a football player's market value based on their past 2 season statistics
 - Determine the best model in predicting market value

 ## Data Collection